 Are you wandering a maze of analytics bingo?
 That’s understandable.
-Here’s a short history of the evolution of analytics, explaining why we keep inventing new forms, and including examples based on Intel Security technologies.
+Here’s a short history of the evolution of analytics, explaining why we keep inventing new forms, and including examples based on McAfee technologies.

 Most of security policy historically has been binary rules-based, requiring a specific certain condition: Firewall rules (yes/no), port rules.
 These rules help reduce clutter based on known good and known bad events.
 They remain important, but not sufficient.
 DAT files keep rules up-to-date in AV, but other types of rules require ongoing tweaking and maintenance or they become irrelevant.
 This heavy operational burden has spawned invention of new analytics techniques.